Vagr9K/gatsby-advanced-starter/README.md

 };
 ```

-Here you can switch between `gatsby-theme-advanced` and `gatsby-theme-amaranth`.
+Here you can switch between `gatsby-theme-advanced` and `gatsby-theme-amaranth` or any other Gatsby theme that you intend to use with the starter.

 For configuring the themes, consult their respective documentation pages: